ssdespieg/text2trait/README.md

 This repository contains the code, data, and results from my master's thesis titled **"Leveraging Large Language Model Capabilities for Big Five Personality Trait Classification"**.
 The project was conducted as part of the MSc IT & Cognition program (MSc Thesis) at the University of Copenhagen.

-The thesis explores the use of prompt engineering techniques with large language models (LLMs) to classify the Big Five personality traits from stream-of-consciousness essays (The Essays Dataset).
-The study includes semantic chunking, feature extraction, and various input configurations to assess the impact on classification performance.
+The thesis explores the use of prompt engineering techniques for large language models (LLMs) to classify the Big Five personality traits from stream-of-consciousness essays (The Essays Dataset).
+The study includes semantic chunking, feature extraction, and various input-prompting configurations to assess the impact on classification performance.

+---

+## 📑 Thesis Document

+The repository includes the final version of my thesis:

+- **`DeSpiegeleire_Thesis_0601.pdf`** – *Final version (January 6th, 2024)*
+  This document contains the full thesis along with a **reading guide**, **appendices**, and **supplementary materials** to support the research findings.

 ---